zio/zio-quill/CASSANDRA.md

 ## Abstraction level ##

-The Datastax Java driver provides simple abstractions that let you either write you queries as plain strings or to use a declarative Query Builder.
+The Datastax Java driver provides simple abstractions that let you either write your queries as plain strings or use a declarative Query Builder.
 It also provides a higher level [Object Mapper](https://github.com/datastax/java-driver/tree/2.1/manual/object_mapper).
 For this comparison we will only use the Query Builder.

 Although both Quill and Phantom represent column family rows as flat immutable structures (case classes without nested data) and provide a type-safe composable query DSL, they work at a different abstraction level.